yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 listening for that message and forwarding it to GA4, Google Tag Manager (GTM), and the ASC Event data layer.

+Iframe providers remain responsible for maintaining **both** pieces of this
+integration: the `postMessage` logic that runs within their iframe and the corresponding `eventListener` script that dealership websites install.
+Keep both scripts in sync so dealers can rely on up-to-date instructions and code.

 The examples below walk through:

 1. Formatting the event data within the iframe.